NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

    sds=matrixStats::rowSds(pm)

    # Visualize the distribution of the per-CpG standard deviation
-   hist(sds)
+   # to determine a suitable cutoff
+   hist(sds, breaks = 100)

-   # keep only CpG with standard deviations larger than 5%
+   # keep only CpG with standard deviations larger than 2%
-   meth <- meth[sds > 5]
+   meth <- meth[sds > 2]

+   # This leaves us with this number of CpG sites
+   nrow(meth)

 Data Structure/Outlier Detection
 --------------------------------

 We can check the correlation between samples using ``getCorrelation``.
-This function will either plot scatter plot and correlation coefficients or just print a correlation matrix if ``plot=FALSE``.
+This function will either plot scatter plot and Pearson correlation coefficients or just print a correlation matrix if ``plot=FALSE``.
 What does this plot tell you about the structure in the data?
+Which samples resemble each other the most?

 .. code-block:: r

    getCorrelation(meth,plot=TRUE)

-The data structure can further be visualized in a dendrogram using hierarchical clustering of distance measures derived from each samples' percentage methylation.
+The data structure can additionally be visualized in a dendrogram using hierarchical clustering of distance measures derived from each samples' percentage methylation.
+Clustering is used for grouping data points by their similarity.
+It is a general concept that can be achieved by many different algorithms.
 Check ``?clusterSamples`` to see which distance measures and clustering methods are available.

 .. code-block:: r